Chamonix Elopement Planning Guide for Adventurous Souls

 Eloping Packages

-My Eloping packages start at €2,600 for a half-day and go up to multi-day coverage for couples planning a full-on alpine adventure.
+My packages start at €2,600 and go up to multi-day coverage for couples planning a full alpine adventure.
+Every package includes planning support, location scouting, a timeline built around your vision, and professional editing of your final gallery.

 Ready to create the most epic day of your life?